 Spend just a little time in Vancouver and it’s easy to see why people are drawn to this corner of the world.
 Breathe in the fresh ocean air on an 10-km (6.2-mi) Stanley Park Seawall cycle or join Talaysay Tours for an interpretive forest walk with Indigenous guides, visit the Museum of Anthropology to see the art of living Indigenous cultures at the UBC endowment lands, stroll the beaches of Kitsilano, wander a rainforest canopy at Capilano Suspension Bridge, or tackle 2,890 stairs on the Grouse Grind hiking trail to scale the side of an iconic North Shore mountain.
 This multicultural destination is also a hot spot for international cuisine, with award-winning restaurants serving up food fusions and unique dishes.

 Go beyond, and discover what else there is to see in BC.
-Take five days or more and discover the experiences in nature, ready to transform you.
+Take five days or more to experience these trips from Vancouver and discover the ways that nature can transform you.

 (Minimum 2 Nights)